3plt/graph/apps/demo-site/README.md

 # demo-site

-Unified documentation and demo site for SteadyFlow, showcasing all framework integrations.
+Unified documentation and demo site for @3plate/graph, showcasing all framework integrations.

 ## Tech Stack